-What is UNICEF doing to help Syrian children?
+What has UNICEF done to help Syrian children?

-UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began almost nine years ago, bringing lifesaving help and hope to children and families.
+UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began 10 years ago, bringing life-saving help and hope to children and families.

 Why does UNICEF need my help now?

-Children have been hit the hardest and continue to bear the brunt of a crisis not of their making.
-More half a million children still live in areas that are hard to reach.
+After a decade of war, children continue to be hit the hardest and bear the brunt of a crisis not of their making.
+The humanitarian crisis continues with no end in sight.
+Nearly half a million children still live in areas that are hard to reach.
 Millions more are living in refugee camps with little hope of ever returning home.
 UNICEF will remain on the ground and stay until the end.
-But we need your support to do more to help these children not only survive, but thrive.
 Please help by making a donation today.

-We need the support of generous and caring donors like you to help us:
+We need the support of generous and caring donors like you to help us reach:

-- Provide 3.7 million people with access to safe water
+- 4.1 million people with access to safe water